apache/spark/docs/mllib-clustering.md

 ## Streaming k-means

-When data arrive in a stream, we may want to estimate clusters dynamically, updating them as new data arrive.
-MLlib provides support for streaming k-means clustering, with parameters to control the decay (or "forgetfulness") of the estimates.
+When data arrive in a stream, we may want to estimate clusters dynamically, updating them as new data arrive. `spark.mllib` provides support for streaming k-means clustering, with parameters to control the decay (or "forgetfulness") of the estimates.
 The algorithm uses a generalization of the mini-batch k-means update rule.
 For each batch of data, we assign all points to their nearest cluster, compute new cluster centers, then update each cluster using: